 Technically no. You used to easily be able to verify pretty much any business on GMB but Google has been cracking down on this and removing online-only businesses.

-According to Google, just by having a Google My Business listing, businesses are 70% more likely to attract local visits from browsing users because the information from your GMB can be shown in the following three results:
+According to Google, just by having a Google Business listing, businesses are 70% more likely to attract local visits from browsing users because the information from your Google Business can be shown in the following three results:

 - Google’s knowledge bar (the sidebar of the right)

 By delivering amazing products or services, and encouraging reviews of Google, you’ll collect more reviews and get a higher overall rating which will make you stand out from your competition.

 Instead of showing an outdated Google Streetview photo, you have the ability to upload the best images and ensure a great digital first impression.